letsencrypt/pebble/README.md

 Pebble aims to address the need for ACME clients to have an easier to use, self-contained version of Boulder to test their clients against while developing ACME v2 support.
-Boulder is multi-process, requires heavy dependencies (MariaDB, RabbitMQ, etc), and is operationally complex to integrate with other projects.
+Boulder is multi-process, requires heavy dependencies (MariaDB, gRPC, etc), and is operationally complex to integrate with other projects.

 Where possible Pebble aims to be a test-bed for new ACME protocol features that can be used to inform later Boulder support.
 Pebble provides a way for Boulder